Cornichon0097/MPI-deadlock-GCC-plugin/README.md

 ## GCC plugins

-While GCC is installing, you can take a look at these resources:
+While GCC is installing, you can take a look at these resources for a better understanding of GCC plugins:
 - [GCC plugins documentation](https://gcc.gnu.org/onlinedocs/gcc-12.2.0/gccint/Plugins.html#Plugins)
 - [Experiments with the GCC plugin mechanism](https://github.com/rofirrim/gcc-plugins)